free hit counter

 Our method is robust and can be applied to turn real scanned 3D objects into interactive 4D objects.

-Interacting with real objects in the Gates building
+Interacting with real objects in a Stanford office

 3D Scan · Smartphone